 Post-fire Sediment Management - The 2009 Station Fire, covering 160,000 acres, was the largest fire in Los Angeles County history, compounding the impacts of the 2009 Morris Fire and the 2008 Santa Anita, Merek, Sesnon, and Sayre Fires.
 These fires impacted 6 of the District's reservoirs and more than 40 of the District's debris basins.
-The 2014 Colby Fire, the 2015 Calgrove Fire, and the 2016 Old Sand and San Gabriel Complex Fires impacted an additional 34 debris basins/debris inlets and one reservoir.
-The 2017 La Tuna Fire impacted another 6 to 10 debris basins/inlets and 2 major flood control channels.
+The 2014 Colby, 2015 Calgrove, and 2016 Old Sand, and San Gabriel Complex Fires, impacted an additional 34 debris basins/debris inlets and one reservoir.
+2017 La Tuna Fire impacted another 6 to 10 debris basins/inlets and 2 major flood control channels.
 Increased frequency and volume of cleanouts of the fire area facilities have resulted in rapidly filling the District's nearby sediment placement sites and increased use of local landfills.
 The District expects the need for cleanouts of these fire area facilities and accelerated filling of sediment placement sites to continue as the normal recovery period for each fire event is generally five years.
 Additionally, some of the reservoirs impacted by the fires do not have their own sediment placement sites, and although utilization of landfills is being coordinated for cleanouts of the District's fire area facilities, the landfills have their own limitations on accommodating the District's volume of debris.
 The District is exploring opportunities to acquire gravel pits or space in gravel pits in the City of Irwindale to use for sediment placement as well as groundwater recharge.
-In an effort to address how sediment will be handled over the next two decades, the Department of Public Works, on behalf of the District, developed a Sediment Management Strategic Plan with the assistance of stakeholders throughout the region.
+In an effort to address how sediment will be handled over the next two decades, the Los Angeles County Public Works (Public Works), on behalf of the District, developed a Sediment Management Strategic Plan with the assistance of stakeholders throughout the region.

 Post-fire Debris Protection - In the aftermath of major fires that occur in the vicinities of neighborhoods, the District investigates the need and feasibility of installing temporary post-fire debris barriers to minimize mudflow impacts to these neighborhoods during storms.
 When installed, the temporary barriers remain in place and the debris collected by these barriers is removed as needed until the burned hillsides recover, usually about five years.
 The District installed a temporary debris barrier in the 2013 Madison Fire area (Monrovia).
 The barrier is anticipated to be removed in 2018.
 In the aftermath of the 2015 Calgrove Fire (Santa Clarita), the District installed 5 temporary debris barriers.
 The barriers are anticipated to be removed in 2019.
 In the aftermath of the Sand Fire (Santa Clarita), the District installed 2 temporary debris barriers.
 The barriers are anticipated to be removed in 2021.
 In the aftermath of the 2017 La Tuna Fire, which burned over 7,000 acres, the District is working with the City of Los Angeles to rehabilitate 4 existing rail and timber structures and is seeking assistance from the Natural Resources Conservation Service (NRCS) to implement debris barriers at a school.
+The La Tuna Fire - Sunset Upper Debris Basin Dam Modification Project was also completed in April 2018 increasing its debris storage capacity by 8,000 cubic yards.